-“How do I involve my son in challenging mathematics?
+“How do I involve my child in challenging mathematics?
 He gets good marks in school tests but I think he is smarter than school curriculum.”

 “My daughter is in 4th grade.
-What competitions in mathematics and science can she participate?
+What competitions in mathematics and science can she participate in?
 How do I help her to perform well in those competitions?”

 “I have a 6 years old kid.
 He hates math.
 How do I change that?”

 We often get queries and requests like these from parents around the world.
 Literally.
-In fact the first one came from Oregon, United States, second one from Cochin, India and last one from Singapore.
+In fact, the first one came from Oregon, United States, the second one from Cochin, India, and the last one from Singapore.

-We have created this article to answer these kind of questions and help you to help your children.
+We have created this article to answer these kinds of questions and help you to help your children.

 1. Stay away from exact arithmetic

-Unfortunately the school arithmetic (or olympiads organized by some private organizations) are mostly focused on exact computation.
-This approach is counterproductive for the development of young mind.
+Unfortunately, the school arithmetic (or olympiads organized by some private organizations) are mostly focused on the exact computation.
+This approach is counterproductive for the development of a young mind.
 It is prudent to keep the student away from these harmful practices.

 An alternative practice is to expose the student to “approximation” (example: is the sum of 31+243 larger than 300?)